MoeHein13/CryptoDash_React_TypeScript/README.md

 - Used Axios instead of native fetch for HTTP requests.
 - Added a reusable custom hook for API data fetching.
 - Switched to Tailwind CSS instead of native CSS for styling.
-- Introduced a Coin Detail Page with historical charts and external links.
-- Added responsive design improvements and enhanced UI interactions.

 ## Credits